RavenLRS/raven/README.md

 ## Building Raven

-Raven is built on top of [esp-idf](https://github.com/espressif/esp-idf), so as a first step to build raven you should install and configure it.
-Note that you should install the `v3.0-rc1` version (run `git checkout v3.0-rc1` after cloning the esp-idf repo).
+Raven is built on top of [esp-idf V3.0](https://github.com/espressif/esp-idf), so as a first step to build raven you should install and configure it.

 Make sure all the requires submodules have been checked out by running `git submodule init` followed by `git submodule update`.